-Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's cash and cash equivalents and amounts receivable.
-The Company manages its credit risk relating to cash and cash equivalents by dealing only with highly-rated financial institutions.
-As at 30 April 2023, amounts receivable was mainly comprised of GST/HST receivable, interest receivable, receivable from related party, exploration recovery receivable and receivable from JV (Notes 6).
+Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's cash and amounts receivable.
+The Company manages its credit risk relating to cash by dealing only with highly-rated financial institutions.
+As at 30 April 2025, amounts receivable were mainly comprised of amount receivable from a related party and amount receivable from JV (Note 6).